Market Insight: The Role Of EHS In Corporate ESG Ratings

 Analyst

-Rain is an Analyst in the Verdantix Environmental, Health, and Safety practice.
-His current research agenda focuses on evaluating the financial return of proven EHS technologies.
-Prior to joining Verdantix, Rain worked at Deecon Consulting where he gained project management experience in the UK construction and telecommunications industry.
-Rain holds a Master of Arts degree in Economics and Politics from the University of Edinburgh.
+Rain is an Analyst in the Verdantix EHS practice.
+His current research agenda focuses on the intersection between EHS and ESG priorities.
+Prior to joining Verdantix, Rain gained consulting experience from internships at EY and P&G. He holds an MA in Economics and Politics from the University of Edinburgh.

 Bill Pennington